Can Newtonian Gravity Produce Quantum Entanglement?: Newtonian Gravity of Quantum Bodies

 \section{Newtonian Gravity of Quantum Bodies}

-In Newtonian gravity, the Newton potential $\Phi$ in the multipole expansion takes the form \be \Phi(\vec{x}) = {G_N m\over r} + {G_N p_i x_i \over r^3} + {G_N Q_{ij} x_i x_j \over r^5} + \cdots\;, \ee where $G_N$ is the Newton constant, $m$, $p_i$, and $Q_{ij}$ are respectively the mass moments of monopole, dipole, and quadrupole of a compact body.
+In Newtonian gravity, the Newton potential $\Phi$ in the multipole expansion takes the form \be \Phi(\vec{x}) = G_N\left({ m\over r} + {p_i x_i \over r^3} + { Q_{ij} x_i x_j \over r^5} + \cdots\right)\;, \ee where $G_N$ is the Newton constant, $m$, $p_i$, and $Q_{ij}$ are respectively the mass moments of monopole, dipole, and quadrupole of a compact body.
+This expansion is valid whenever the field distance $r$ is far larger than the size of the mass source, such as quantum bodies, which is the situation assumed in this Letter.
 Since there is no negative mass, the mass dipole can be made to vanish by placing the origin at the center of mass.
 Moreover, the quadrupole moments are symmetric and traceless, i.e., $Q_{ij}=Q_{ji}$ and $\sum_{i=1}^3 Q_{ii}=0$.